ovgu-ailab/idl2025/assignment2.md

 ## What to Submit

 - Base: For each training notebook, diagnose what the issue is and what it is caused by!
-Try to propose a solution for each one
+Try to propose a solution for each one.
 - **6 CP**: Additionally, _implement_ your proposed fix and try it out!
+You can, _but do not have to_, submit each fixed notebook.
+If you do not submit them, then you should still include a textual description of what you did and how exactly it influenced the results!

 For the diagnosis/solution proposal, it is sufficient to write some text (Markdown cells).
 When handing in your fixes, you do _not_ need to also submit the original failure, since we have access to that anyway.